BBC Two Northern Ireland

 BBC Two Northern Ireland is a Northern Irish free-to-air television channel owned and operated by BBC Northern Ireland as a variation of the BBC Two network.
 It is broadcast via digital terrestrial transmitters and from the SES Astra 2E satellite (transponder 48) at the 28.2° East orbital position.

+History

+The channel's digital feed launched on 30 April 2001, a month after the closure of BBC Choice Northern Ireland.

 Presentation

 BBC Two Northern Ireland logo used from 2007 until 2021.

 The channel was branded onscreen as 'BBC Two NI' from October 2006 until February 2007, though not referred to as such by continuity announcers.
 Unique idents for Northern Ireland featuring the robotic figure 2 were used during this time, showing the Giant's Causeway and the feature eating an Ulster Fry.

 Programming

 Unlike BBC Two in the rest of the UK, the channel broadcasts regular news and regional weather updates between programmes.
 Programmes on the service have included the following: